Debugger.godMode() – Hacking JVM Applications With the Debugger

 Labels can be beneficial in many ways.
 Within the context of this article, marking the relevant object ensures that we can directly use it in features like Evaluate Expression without being dependent on the current execution context.

-Unfortunately, it’s not possible to direcly mark _value, but we can mark the object that encloses it.
-To do this, right-click health, select Mark Object, then give it a name.
+Unfortunately, it’s not possible to directly mark _value , but we can mark the object that encloses it.
+To do this, right-click health , select Mark Object, and then give it a name.

 Select Object Label dialog prompting the user to enter a name for the object Select Object Label dialog prompting the user to enter a name for the object

 We can now test how the label works elsewhere.
 Open the Evaluate Expression dialog and enter health_object_DebugLabel as the expression.
-As you can see, the object is accessible from any place in the program through the Evaluate dialog:
+As you can see, the object is accessible from anywhere in the program through the Evaluate dialog:

 Evaluate dialog with debug label entered as the expression Evaluate dialog with debug label entered as the expression